-Yes, WordPress is an open source platform, but seriously you don’t need to be a designer or experienced developer to make the most of it, or any of the the thousands upon thousands of tools, services, endless themes and plugins available on the market today, that makes WordPress truly versatile.
+Yes, WordPress.org is an open source platform, but, you really don’t need to be a qualified web designer or developer to use WordPress, or any of the thousands of plugins, themes, apps and online tools that are available for WordPress today.

-Whether you’re a blogger, small business owner, solopreneur, whoever, if your site is built on WordPress, you’re going to enjoy reading through this resource post.
+Whether you’re a blogger, small business owner, solopreneur, whoever, if your site is built on WordPress, you’re in for a treat with what I have in store for you in this post.

-Without wasting anymore of your precious time here, I give you 40+ awesome WordPress design and development tools.
-Including apps, services and various online technologies for savvy and none-savvy bloggers out there.
+So without wasting anymore of your precious time, I give you 40+ awesome WordPress design and development tools, including apps, services, and various online technologies for all you savvy and none-savvy bloggers out there.

-Just to mention quickly, I’ve outlined some tools and services below that aren’t directly related to WordPress, but are certainly extensions of using WordPress.
-For instance I mention tools for editing photos, so that you can make them look good on your WordPress site, etc.
+Just to mention very quickly – In the list below, I have outlined some tools and services that aren’t directly related to WordPress, but are certainly extensions of using WordPress.
+For instance, I mention tools for editing photos, so that you can make them look good on your WordPress website, etc.

-OK so enough ranting from me, let’s roll with this.
+OK so enough ranting from me, let’s get on with the list.

-Every single WordPress website project starts with two critical things, a unique domain name and some reliable web hosting.
+Every single WordPress website project starts with two very important ingredients.
+A unique domain name, and some reliable web hosting.

-1. Siteground Web Hosting – What ever WordPress development project you’re creating, whether it’s for yourself or for one of your clients, you won’t go too wrong with SiteGround, for reliable domain names and quality hosting.
-There are plenty of others out there to choose from of course, if you’d like to get more information on what’s available and what to choose from, check out my web hosting guide for bloggers here.
+1. SiteGround Web Hosting – What ever WordPress website or blog project you’re thinking of creating, you can’t go wrong with using SiteGround for reliable domain names and hosting.
+There are plenty of others out there to choose from, of course.

-Now here’s a list of useful, and some of my personal favourite Chrome extensions and browser tools, to help you with your WordPress management and development.
-I apologise now if you use any other browser other than Google Chrome.
+Right, now here’s a list of useful, as well as some of my personal favourite Chrome extensions and browser tools, to help you with your WordPress management and development.
+I apologize now if you use any other browser other than Google Chrome.

 6. CSS Shack (Chrome ext)

-7. Color picker And Converter – Save a ton of time with this simple but useful colour picker app.
-Great for finding colour values from websites and pages and converting them into HEX, RGBa or HSLa.
+7. Color picker And Converter – Save a ton of time with this simple but useful color picker app.
+Great for finding color values from websites and pages and converting them into HEX, RGBa or HSLa.

-When it comes to design, having the right tools and online services available at your fingertips will save you a heap of time right?
-Here are some of my favourite creative tools and services, that you might find useful too, to help you with the design aspect of any WordPress project.
+When it comes to design, having the right tools and access to online services available at your fingertips will save you a heap of time, right?
+Here are some of my favorite creative tools and services that you might find useful to help you with the design aspect of any WordPress project.